datasweet/kibana-datasweet-formula/docs/functions/next.md

 # Function next

-Shift to right a serie.
+Shift a serie to right.

 ## Syntax
 ```